The Vermont Statutes Online

 (b) The Commission shall consist of 16 members, appointed as follows:

-(1) Eight members shall be appointed by the Governor; no more than four shall be from one political party.
+(1) Eight members shall be appointed by the Governor, not more than four of whom shall be from one political party.

-(2) Six members shall be appointed by the legislature, three by the Senate Committee on Committees, and three by the Speaker of the House; no more than two appointees shall be members of the legislature.
-Each appointing authority shall appoint no more than two members from the same political party.
+(B) Not more than two appointees shall be members of the General Assembly, and each appointing authority shall appoint not more than two members from the same political party.

-(4) For terms expiring on June 30, 2005, two shall be made by the Governor, one shall be made by the Committee on Committees and one shall be made by the Speaker.
-Thereafter, appointments of members to fill vacancies or expired terms shall be made by the authority that made the initial appointment to the vacated or expired term.
+(c) The terms of members shall be four years.
+Appointments of members to fill vacancies or expired terms shall be made by the authority that made the initial appointment to the vacated or expired term.

 (e) Nine members shall constitute a quorum of the Commission.
 Once a quorum has been established, the vote of a majority of the members present at the time of the vote shall be an act of the Commission.